 From Col-amon came a bard, from Car-ul, the friend of strangers.
 He bade us to the feast of kings, to the dwelling of bright Colna-dona.
 We went to the hall of harps.
-There Car-ul brightened between his aged locks, when he beheld the sons of his friends, like two young branches before him.
+There Car-ul brightened between his aged locks, when he beheld the sons of his friends, like two vounce branches before him.

-'Sons of the mighty, he said, 'ye bring back the days of old, when first I desended from waves on Selma's streamy vale!
-I pursued Duthmocargles, dweller of occan's wind.
+" Sons of the mighty," he said, " ve bring back the days of old, when first I descended from waves on Selma's streamy vale!
+I pursued Duthmocarglos, dweller of ocean's wind.
 Our fathers had been foes; we met by Clutha's winding waters.
 He fled along the sea, and my sails were spread behind him.
 Night deceived me on the deep.
 I came to the dwelling of kings, to Selma of high-bosomed maids.
-Fingas, to Selma of high-bosomed maids.
-For with his bards, and Conloch arm of death.
-I feasted three days in the hall, and saw the blue eyes of Erin Roserana, daughter of heroes, light of Cormac's race.
-Nor forgot did my steps depart: the kings gave their shields to Car-uli: they hang on high in Col-amon, in memory of the past.
-Sons of the daring kings, we brin back the days of old!"
+Fingal came forth with his bards, and Conloch arm of death.
+I feasted three days in the hall, and saw the blue eves of Erin Roscrana, daughter of heroes, light of Cormac's race.
+Nor forgot did my steps depart: the kings gave their shields to Car-ul: they hang on high in Col-amon, in memory of the past.
+Sons of the daring kings, ye bring back the days of old !"

-Car-ul kindled the oak of feasts.
+Carul kindled the oak of feasts.
 He took two bosses from our shields.
-He laid them in earth beneath a stone, to speak to the hero's race.
-'When battle,' said the king, 's shall roar, and our sons are to meet in wrath, my race shall look perhaps on this stone, when they prepare the spear.
-Have not our fathers met in peace? they will say, and lay aside the shield.'
+He laid them in carth beneath a stone, to speak to the hero's race.
+"When battle," said the king, "shall roar, and our sons are to meet in wrath, my race shall look perhaps on this stone, when they prepare the spear.
+Have not our fathers met in peace? they will say, and lay aside the shield."

 Night came down.
-In her long locks moved the daughter of Carul.
+In her long locks moved the daughter of Car-ul.
 Mixed with the harp arose the voice of white-armed Colna-dona.
-To scar darkened in his place before the love of heroes.
-She came only its troubled soul like a beam to the dark-heaving ocean, when it bursts from a cloud, and brightens the foamy side of a wave."
+Toscar darkened in his place before the love of heroes.
+She came on his troubled soul like a beam to the dark-heaving ocean, when it bursts from a cloud, and brightens the foamy side of a wave.

-With morning we awaked the woods, and hung forward on the path of the roes.
-They fell by their wonted streams.
+With morning we awaked the woods, and hung

+orward on the path of the roes.
+They fell by their worted streams.
 We returned through Crona's vale.
-From the wood a youth came forward, with a shield and pointless spear.-'Whence,' said Toscar of Lutha, 'is the flying beam?
-Dwells there peace at Col-amon, round bright Colna-dona of harps?'
+From the wood a youth came forward, with a shield and pointless spear.-"Whence," said Toscar of Lutha, "is the flying beam?
+Dwells there peace at Col-amon, round bright Colna-dona of harps?"